CSho27/PowerUp/README.md

 ![PowerUp_Splashscreen](https://user-images.githubusercontent.com/30477054/160299027-774f51e4-43ff-45c5-af74-cf7471e844d0.png)

 ## Overview
 PowerUp is a Roster Generation and Editing Tool For MLB PowerPros (2007).
-It's ultimate purpose is to make it as easy as possible to create and generate accurate rosters for the game.
+Its ultimate purpose is to make it as easy as possible to create and generate accurate rosters for the game.
 The app stores off a database of editable players that can be placed onto teams in a roster, then exports the data into a game save file for use in the game.
 It is currently still in development, so many of its core features have not been implemented yet.

 **NOTE**: PowerUp currently only works with Wii and Dolphin ROM game save files.
 There are plans to port this to PS2 in the future.